jst-build/jst/examples/cpp-tutorial/README.md

 > Note: you need to create a module in `etc/settings/CC/test/TARGETS` to run
 > the toolchain's test launchers.

+Now try to change the `test_libgreet.cpp` source file to produce a test failure and trigger a rebuild.
+You should see a warning about *failed artifacts* that were produced: the test report of a failed test.

 ### Add shell tests

 Let's create the shell test for the binary target `helloworld` in `test/TARGETS`.